 Be an owner

 Every department features several sale items at any given time, so you never have to look far to find discounted items.
-For costlier purchases like meat and produce, shop sales as exclusively as possible.
-Visit our sales page beforehand and build meal plans around what’s on sale.
+Visit our sales page before you shop and build meal plans around what’s on sale.

-- Owners have access to even deeper discounts through Owner Deals and 10% case discounts.
+- Owners have access to even deeper discounts through Owner Deals throughout the store and 10% case discounts.

 If you’re looking to shave dollars off your grocery bill, learn how to be a bulk buyer!
-The bulk aisle offers the same products sold in packages but at a fraction of the cost.
+The bulk aisle offers the same products sold in packages but at a lower cost.
 It takes a bit more time and know-how, but you can save a lot over the course of a year.
 Buy just the amount you need, especially with dried seasonings and more expensive or rare ingredients.
 In the deli or the meat department, try to buy from the counter where you can order just what your recipe requires.

 - Consider bringing your own bulk aisle kit to reduce single-use plastic waste.
 Include mason jars, reused glass spice containers, reusable plastic containers, and masking tape for labeling and dating your items.